-(E) 2022: Transfers represent (1) secured second lien debt of Ginsey with a total cost basis and fair value of \$12.2 million, which was converted into secured first lien debt during the three months ended September 30, 2022 and (2) secured first lien debt of PSI Molded Plastics, Inc. with a total cost basis and fair value of \$26.6 million, which was converted into secured second lien debt during the three months ended September 30, 2022.
+(E) There were no transfers in the three months ended December 31, 2022.
+For the nine months ended December 31, 2022, transfers include (1) secured second lien debt of Ginsey with a total cost basis and fair value of \$12.2 million, which was converted into secured first lien debt in August 2022 and (2) secured first lien debt of PSI Molded Plastics, Inc. with a total cost basis and fair value of \$26.6 million, which was converted into secured second lien debt in September 2022.